ilija-the/vendrithvault/content/Magic, Concepts & Cosmos/Essence Casting.md

 aliases:
   - Essence Magic
 ---
 Essence Magic is the primary passed on magic system of [[Vilhun]], but its users can be found all across Vendrith.
-It relies on drawing raw essences from the casters surroundings to then concentrate into magical abilities, as opposed to colloquially "slot"-based spellcasting, where the essences are stored ahead of time and released in high-power bursts over the day.
+It relies on drawing raw essences from the casters surroundings to then concentrate into magical abilities, as opposed to colloquially named "slot"-based spellcasting, where the essences are stored ahead of time and released in high-power bursts over the day.

 While a caster can wield both ways of wielding magic – and almost all of them do by the nature of cantrips! – the vast majority focus on one, whether by not having knowledge of the other system, or by a preference of one over the other, as both have their strengths and weaknesses.
+The basic difference being that slot spellcasting has a limited amount of power before needing to rest and prepare new spells but allows for instantaneous usage of the spells, while essence requires lengthy on-the-spot incantations, but it is available at all times.
 ## Center of Magic

 [[Vilhun]] is the region most associated with essence casting, creating both near-orientalist fascination as well as bringing negative connotations to it, especially due to its political and cultural friction with its neighbors, [[Mogxa]] and [[Galae]].